 The roar of industry is a key part of any telling of the history of Wales.
 From valleys producing lucrative supplies of limestone and ore during the Industrial Revolution to the peak of coal mining little more than a century ago, it’s an immense part of the country’s past which will never be forgotten.

-It’s hard to think of many experiences as a trip to one of the old mines – visit Big Pit National Coal Museum, which is part of the Blaenavon World Heritage Centre, a UNESCO World Heritage Site, the abandoned Silver Mountain Experience or the quarry home of the National Slate Museum to see authentic, inspiring living history.
+It’s hard to think of many experiences as a trip to one of the old mines – visit Big Pit National Coal Museum, which is part of the Blaenavon World Heritage Centre, a UNESCO World Heritage Site, or the quarry home of the National Slate Museum to see authentic, inspiring living history.

 Let history do the driving